arnaudrenaud/speccharts/README.md

 - testing strategy: identify imbalances between test suites

 To add chart generation to a CI pipeline, see GitHub action example: [push-main.yml](.github/workflows/push-main.yml).

-## Language and syntax support

-For now, only JavaScript and TypeScript test files are supported.

-Any files that use `describe > it` or `describe > test` syntax are supported.